TL;DR

 Complications during surgery

-• Transfusion of G6PD-normal red blood cells might be necessary in specific cases to manage hemolytic complications during surgery.
+- Transfusion of glucose-6-phosphate dehydrogenase (G6PD)-normal red blood cells might be necessary in specific cases to manage hemolytic complications during surgery.

 Impact on certain medical conditions